NeymarJohn/grpc_working/README.md

 ```

-The `GreeterServer` class has a `ServerImpl` member that actually runs the
-server.
-To create an appropriate `ServerImpl`, we use a special `ServerBuilder`
-class (in this case a `NettyServerBuilder`) in the `GreeterServer`'s `start`
-method, binding the `GreeterService` implementation that we created to a
+Here we create an appropriate gRPC server, binding the `GreetingsService` implementation that we created to a
 port.
 Then we start the server running: the server is now ready to receive
-requests from `Greeter` service clients on our specified port.
+requests from `Greetings` service clients on our specified port.
 We'll cover
 how all this works in a bit more detail in our language-specific documentation.

-`GreeterServer` also has a `stop` method that takes care of shutting down
-the service and cleaning up when the program exits.

 #### Build it